Keywords

 Meanwhile, when sustainability education is taken into account, researchers mostly study terms such as sustainability, environmental education and higher education.
 They demonstrate how we are starting to focus more on using ways of thinking that support the environment and sustainability.
 This means researchers are increasingly considering how habits of mind can support education aimed at solving global environmental problems.
 The field highlights that people’s habits make ecological crises worse or better and that using sustainable approaches is key to solving these problems (Portera, 2022, 2023).
 This area’s keyword patterns show that education supports sustainable development by combining work on cognitive skills with a sense of responsibility for the environment and society.

 Bibliometric methods have shown that several important themes guide research in habits of mind.
 Fostering strong thinking skills, creativity and perseverance in students is given greatest attention, as it reflects what is considered important for learners this century (Cusanelli & Trevallion, 2020; Dwyer et al., 2014).
-Many studies show that teaching STEM topics with a problem-based approach helps develop important habits of mind.
+The bibliometric cluster analysis indicates that problem-based learning and STEM-oriented pedagogies constitute one of the dominant thematic clusters in habits-of-mind research, characterized by frequent co-occurrence of keywords such as critical thinking, problem solving, and inquiry-based learning.

 Moreover, improving teacher learning and revising the curriculum become essential for engraining habits of mind in schools of all kinds.
 This combination helps students gather information as well as put their skills into action during instruction (Dolfing et al., 2021; Visser et al., 2010).
 Although progress has been made, the analysis shows that the ideas from theories are still far from being applied effectively in education at scale and in practical ways in Indonesia.
 Adressing this issue is important to make sure habits of mind help students learn worldwide.

 The networks help identify important researchers and understand the structure of the academic community by showing authors who publish collaboratively and they track intellectual links and thematic clusters from how often authors are cited with each other (Khasseh et al., 2018; Scherbakova & Bredikhin, 2021).
+The co-authorship network comprises multiple clusters dominated by researchers affiliated with institutions in North America and Europe, while Indonesian-affiliated authors appear in a limited number of nodes with lower network centrality, indicating emerging but still peripheral participation.
 The network analysis of authors shows that numerous important research clusters exist centered around key people known for their research on cognitive skills and educational psychology.
 These networks show a lot of collaboration among institutions within Australia, Canada, Europe, New Zealand and the United States.
 Both Indonesia and other emerging economies are starting to take part in global academic circles, but their roles remain fairly small.

 Global teamwork and the growth of inclusive partnerships are needed to overcome existing barriers and bring about successful knowledge sharing.
 By collaborating more, we could speed up the development and contextual use of habits of mind research in regions often left behind which helps equalize educational innovation everywhere.

 Tasks at the institutional and country levels are mainly divided between universities and research centers from North America, Europe and some parts of Asia.
 In North America, researchers are connected in networks that publish more, while in Europe, researchers collaborate more closely, though with less publication impact (Danús et al., 2023).
-We have seen an increase in Indonesian institutions partnering with major global excellence centers in recent days.
+The bibliometric data indicate a growing presence of Indonesian institutions in international collaboration networks, although their overall contribution remains modest compared to institutions from North America and Europe.
 They greatly help encourage research methods that are sensitive to different cultures and that relate ideas from around the world to local schooling.

 These efforts are necessary to fit the habits of mind ideas to the particular problems affecting Indonesian education.
 When international and local expertise are combined, these cooperative actions improve educational practices and support educational development in areas that are underrepresented.
 Adding habits of mind to what is taught at school encourages development in the mind, emotions and physical abilities (Ariyati et al., 2020; Dwirahayu et al., 2017).